22nd April 2021

 He worked at double speed the remainder of the evening.

-As clean and fresh as possible after a five hour shift in a hot kitchen, he walked over to the bar where Lorelei was working.
+As clean and fresh as possible after a five hour shift in a hot kitchen, he walked over to the bar where Lorelei had started working.
 She was finishing up her shift, adding up her dockets, and gave Richard a hug, as he cried out how good it was to see her.

 As he looked over, he saw Monika waving from a far table.
 Next to her was a man in a leather jacket.
 Lorelei explained that it was ‘only’ Werner, a really nice, harmless customer, who was keeping Monika company and keeping the leeches away.
 She told him to go sit, and she’d send a beer over, and gave him such a lovely smile and wink.

 Monika stood up to hug and kiss Richard and Lorelei came over to sit next to Werner.
-He appeared to be in his mid thirties and had tight, curly hair that looked one moment blonde, the next brown.
+He appeared to be in his mid thirties and had tight curly hair that looked one moment blonde, the next brown.
 He had rather protruding eyes and slightly buck teeth, but was very friendly and pleasant, the kind of guy you can always depend on to help move furniture, or pick you up from a distant location.

 Richard tried speaking in German, which was improving, but still very basic.
 Lorelei said that it was cute to hear him, so he continued, as long as possible.
 At one point, he saw Werner look at him, with the kind of look that said, ‘how can two fucks like us be with two beautiful women like these ?’